AySz88/HappyAccidentsGalleryDL/README.md

 The images will appear in your specified destination folder (by default, a new folder called 'output' under the working directory from which the script is running).

-To browse images, I recommend grouping by filetype and sorting by modified date.
+To browse images, I recommend grouping by filetype and sorting by the file's modified date (which will be set to the image's generation date).

 ## License